tsgates/arch-wiki-markdown/wiki/Connman.md

 To list the available networks found after a scan run:

-Note:you will see something similar to this (Not actual results):
+Note:You will see something similar to this (not actual results):

-    ./test-connman services
     $ connmanctl services

     *AO MyNetwork               wifi_dc85de828967_68756773616d_managed_psk
         OtherNET                wifi_dc85de828967_38303944616e69656c73_managed_psk
         AnotherOne              wifi_dc85de828967_3257495245363836_managed_wep